4l3x4ndre/multi-branch-approach-to-misinformation-detection/README.md

 **A Multi-Branch Approach to Misinformation Detection**

-This repository contains the implementation of the manuscript *"Disentangling Visual, Semantic, and Factual Deception: A Multi-Branch Approach to Misinformation Detection"*.
+This repository contains the implementation of the manuscript *"Disentangling Visual, Semantic, and Factual Deception: A Multi-Branch Approach to Misinformation Detection"* *(added soon)*.

 ## Project Overview